How to Set the Right Business Goals to Scale Your MSP

 - Outcome Goals - What you want to achieve

 - Process Goals - The steps or actions you must take to help you attain the outcome goal

 If you’ve read Traction or are familiar with EOS (Entrepreneurial Operating System) Worldwide, then think of your scorecard as your process goals.
-Your company priorities, or outcome goals, are what they refer to as rocks - these are must-have goals that are destined to get completed anyway, due to their importance.
+Your company priorities, or outcome goals, are what they refer to as rocks — these are must-have goals destined to get completed due to their importance.
 Rocks may be company-wide or individual goals.
-Their scope isn’t what defines them, their importance is.
+Their scope isn’t what defines them; their importance is.

-For instance, let’s say you have a goal of obtaining 10 more paying clients in a given month.
+For instance, let’s say you have a goal of obtaining 10 new paying clients in a given month.
 This is a perfect example of an outcome goal.
-However, landing those clients is outside of your control because whether or not you are able to sign those clients depends upon a myriad of other factors that include competition, scheduling issues, and yes — even a bit of luck.
+However, landing those clients is outside of your control because whether or not you are able to sign those clients depends upon a myriad of other factors including competition, scheduling issues, and yes — even a bit of luck.

 That isn’t to say that you shouldn’t set an outcome goal for yourself.
-They are, after all, the end desire that you want to achieve.
-However, it’s better to set goals that aren’t dependent upon forces that are outside of your control.
+They are, after all, the end desire you want to achieve.
+However, it’s better to set goals that aren’t dependent upon forces outside of your control.
 This is where process goals come into play.

-Process goals are the smaller, step-oriented goals that help you to build toward your big picture aspirations.
-These are goals that are completely within your control and as a result, they should be actionable and clearly defined.
-Your goalpost for success should be clear.
+Process goals are smaller, step-oriented goals that help you build toward your big picture aspirations.
+These are goals that are completely within your control and as a result, are actionable and clearly defined.
+Your goal post for success should be clear.